dacabdi/quiznet-v2/README.md

 choice\n
 ```

+An `OK` response containing the result in the `body` field will be issued back.
 Expect a `NOTFND` error if question does not exist or a `CHNFND` if the question does not contain the provided choice.

 ##### KILL #####